 Earthquakes, Tsunamis, Volcanoes…

 Sometimes the event starts a cascade of catastrophe as in the Japan Earthquake of 2011 that added a monstrous tsunami and then a nuclear disaster with reactor damage and radioactive contamination of air, soil and water.
 Volcanic eruptions can bury entire communities or inundate whole areas with lava flows and fill the air with deadly toxic gases or ash.
 The readiness challenges for effective disaster response and recovery after a catastrophic event are formidable.
-Recently, we are responded to the eruption of the Taal Volcano in Talisay, Philippines.
-See the latest earthquake activity (including the 7.4 magnitude quake in Mexico) via the USGS map.
+In 2020 we responded to the eruption of the Taal Volcano in Talisay, Philippines.
+See the latest earthquake activity via the USGS map.

 From the experience of Americares Emergency Response Team and our health partners, what are some of the specifics of local readiness and response for catastrophic events?

 Major structural damage to or complete destruction of health facilities (e.g. Nepal Earthquake) including the surrounding infrastructure.